 This job requires the individual to understand production techniques and the implications of various tasks on time, resources and budget.
 The individual must have a background in film making or content production.
-The individual must understand the logistics and facilities required for filming.
-The individual must be an effective communicator and be able to resolve any conflicts between departments to help meet the budget and timeline.
+The individual must understand the logistics and facilities required during filming and be able to assess a range of locations for their suitablity.
+The individual should have a keen sense of visual imagery and photography, and apply this to location selection.
+The individual must be an effective communicator and be able to support the production unit in making relevant decisions about the location